Louis-Vincent-Joseph Le Blond de Saint-Hilaire

-Louis-Vincent-Joseph Le Blond, comte de Saint-Hilaire (/fr/; 4 September 1766 – 5 June 1809) was a French general during the Revolutionary and Napoleonic Wars, described by Lejeune as "the pride of the army, as remarkable for his wit as for his military talents."
+Louis-Vincent-Joseph Le Blond, comte de Saint-Hilaire (/fr/; 4 September 1766 – 5 June 1809) was a French general during the Revolutionary and Napoleonic Wars, described by Lejeune as "the pride of the army, as remarkable for his wit as for his military talents," and by Berthezène as "the finest division commander on the face of the earth."

 Origins and early career

 Louis-Vincent-Joseph Le Blond de Saint-Hilaire was born in Ribemont, Aisne on 4 September 1766, the son of a captain in the Conti cavalry regiment.
 He became a cadet in his father's regiment on 13 September 1777, aged 11.
 In 1781, he sailed for the East Indies as a second lieutenant in the Binch hussars.
 Whilst there, he transferred to the Aquitaine infantry regiment (later renamed the 35th infantry regiment) on 16 September 1783.
 He returned to France in 1785, and was promoted to lieutenant on 1 June 1788 and captain on 1 July 1792.

 French Revolutionary Wars

 Saint-Hilaire served in Army of the Alps from 1792 to 1793.
 He commanded the left wing of the advanced guard at the Siege of Toulon in 1793, and it was here that he first met Napoleon.
 After the fall of the city, he was promoted to provisional adjudant-général chef de bataillon by representatives of the people Saliceti and Barras on 27 December 1793 and posted to Masséna's Army of Italy.
 He took part in the expedition to Oneglia on 5 April 1794 as part of Mouret's division before coming under General Laharpe's command in August that year.
 Laharpe wrote this appraisal of the young officer:

 The moral and political conduct of this adjutant-general has consistently been good, his principles pure and his civility unfailing.
 As for his military talents, they are beyond what should be expected of a young man of his age; on all occasions he has conducted himself with the utmost fearlessness and rare intelligence.
 He did two campaigns and the siege of Toulon with me, and I always found him capable of filling the foremost military ranks.

 On 3 December 1794, he was provisionally promoted to adjudant général chef de brigade by representatives of the people Ritter, Turreau and Saliceti.
 At the head of two companies of scouts, he seized the Col de Thernes near Ormea on 14 April 1795 and defended it for three hours against a whole Piedmontese regiment, taking 300 prisoners.
 His promotion was confirmed by the Committee of Public Safety on 13 June 1795.
 Ordered by Kellermann to defend a position nicknamed Little Gibraltar with 480 men, he fought off an attack by 9,000 Austro-Sardinian troops on 19 September 1795, taking 600 prisoners.